-Professor Kevin Fellezs's new book Listen But Don’t Ask Question: Hawaiian Slack Key Guitar Across the TransPacific will be published in December 2019 by Duke University Press.
+Professor Kevin Fellezs’s new book, Listen But Don’t Ask Question: Hawaiian Slack Key Guitar Across the TransPacific, is published by Duke University Press (2019).

 More information about the book can be found here.